NunoAlexandre/nunoalexandre.github.io/_posts/2016-07-25-dijkstras-letter-to-the-council.markdown

 </p>
 </blockquote>

-A PDF of <a href="http://www.cs.utexas.edu/users/EWD/OtherDocs/To%20the%20Budget%20Council%20concerning%20Haskell.pdf" target="_blank">the original letter can be find here</a>
+A PDF of <a href="http://www.cs.utexas.edu/users/EWD/OtherDocs/To%20the%20Budget%20Council%20concerning%20Haskell.pdf" target="_blank">the original letter can be found here</a>
 <br>